iamank1t/Steemit-IDCard/README.md

 # Running and Development

-To contribute, all you need is xcode and a local copy of the project.
+As this app is not live at app store but you still run this app on your iPhone Device, all you need is Xcode and copy of project in your system.
+Open project in Xcode, install dependencies and run app on your device.

 # To install all project dependencies, run following command from the root directory.: